godaddy-wordpress/woocommerce-custom-product-tabs-lite/readme.txt

 === Custom Product Tabs Lite for WooCommerce ===
 Contributors: skyverge, maxrice, tamarazuk, chasewiseman, nekojira, beka.rice
-Tags: woocommerce, product tabs, custom tab, woo commerce tab Requires at least: 4.7
+Tags: woocommerce, product tabs, custom tab, woo commerce tab Requires at least: 5.6
+Requires PHP: 7.4
-Tested up to: 6.0.1
+Tested up to: 6.1.1
 Stable tag: 1.7.8-dev.1

 This plugin extends WooCommerce by allowing a custom product tab to be created with any content.